 An instructive story

 Derek Sivers said We’d all be billionaires walking around with six-pack abs.
 Saying like, look, it’s not enough to read, and it’s not enough to know.
-We have to do.
+We have to do it.
 He also gives a story:

 Don’t be a donkey.
-The donkey is standing between a bucket of hay and a bucket of water.
+The donkey is standing between a hay bucket and a water bucket.
 He keeps looking left and right.
 Hey, water.
 Not knowing which one to go for ends up dying of thirst and starvation in the middle.
-Because the donkey didn’t realize that if he went to the water and drink, he’d have enough time, plenty of time, lifetimes to go back to the hay and eat.
+Because the donkey didn’t realize that if he went to the water and drank, he’d have enough time and lifetimes to go back to the hay and eat.

 So he got overwhelmed and stood there because he couldn’t make up his mind.
 He didn’t see that he could do one and then the other.
 We can’t be that donkey.
 Often we give ourselves false choices.
 We say, should I go to college or not?
 Also, we don’t realize that we have time to do both.
 You have time to go to college and then pursue entrepreneurship or traveling.
 We don’t realize that you can do both.

 You don’t be the donkey choosing between A and B in the middle.
 You can start a job part-time and do entrepreneurship part-time.
-Sometimes, that’s the most successful way because you have a steady income coming in and pursuing your passion.
+Sometimes, that’s the most successful way because you have a steady income to pursue your passion.

 Surprising habits of successful people

 These are eight themes that the ultra-successful have in common based on Tim’s research in the book.

 - Used song anchor.